jorisstrakeljahn/asmap-dashboard/README.md

 ```

 `npm test` runs Node's built-in test runner over the pure frontend logic (see [`web/tests/`](web/tests/README.md)); no extra dependencies, no jsdom.

+## Developing and CI

+Generated payloads (`web/assets/data/*.json`) and the WHOIS cache (`cache/whois/`) are not committed.
+The cache holds raw node IPs; only aggregate counts ship in `network.json`.
+Point `--bitnodes-dir` at a Bitnodes-only tree (archived JSON and/or bitnod.es CSVs).
+Extra folders with other snapshot formats produce skip warnings and are not used.

+Use `python -m asmap_dashboard metrics` when map profiles or prefix diffs change.
+Use `python -m asmap_dashboard network` for the daily node score; it skips the expensive all-pairs prefix-diff pass.
+Run `refresh-asn-names` after either so labels stay in sync.
+For offline Network work, replace `--whois-team-cymru` with `--whois-fixture`.

+GitHub Actions (`.github/workflows/pages.yml`) runs on push to `main`, nightly, and `workflow_dispatch`.
+It gates deploy on ruff, pytest, and `npm test`. `metrics.json` / `diffs.json` are cached by asmap-data revision, schema, and map-analysis code; `network.json` rebuilds every run with Team Cymru and a private WHOIS cache.
+Below 50% Team Cymru coverage the smoke check fails and the previous site stays up. `.github/workflows/fetch-bitmex.yml` appends missing bitnod.es CSVs to the [`network-snapshots` release](https://github.com/jorisstrakeljahn/asmap-dashboard/releases/tag/network-snapshots) before the nightly Pages cron.